 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

 They lived through two more attacks on December 10.
-The night of the 12th/13th, the battalion was ordered to bivouac south of San Fernando near the Calumpit Bridge.
+On the night of the 12th/13th, the battalion was ordered to bivouac south of San Fernando near the Calumpit Bridge.
 Attempting to move the battalion at night was a nightmare, and they finally arrived at their new bivouac at 6:00 A.M. on December 13.

 In a letter – to his friend Capt.
 Neil Gordon of the state highway patrol – he said, “We have about three months of war behind us and have been in the Philippines for five months.
 We are as you know in the jungle and getting along fine.
 The first night or two strange jungle noises like monkeys crying was disturbing but soon got used to it and never notice it now.”

-On April 12, a Filipino civilian threw turnips to the POWs.
+On April 12, a Filipino civilian threw turnips at the POWs.
 Clinton was lucky enough to catch one.
 It was also at this time that he saw a terrifying sight.
-The body of a Filipino soldier was being held somewhat upright by a barbed wire fence.
+The body of a Filipino soldier was being held somewhat upright by a barbed-wire fence.
 The man’s abdomen had been slashed open and his bowels were ripped out and hanging from the fence.
 Two days later on the 14th, he developed wet beriberi and suffered from it until August 28.

 At Hermosa, the POW detachment he was in became separated from the POWs in front of them.
 They stopped because they had no idea which way to go.
 They made sure they stayed together in case the guards found them.
 When they saw some Filipinos, they called them over and asked them for water.
 The Filipinos brought buckets of water to the Americans which most likely saved their lives.
 Soon after this, Japanese guards appeared and they started the march again.

 Clinton also developed blisters on his feet which made it extremely difficult to walk.
 Somehow he managed to make it to Lubao.
 There, the Japanese halted the POWs who were so exhausted that they fell to the ground.
 They remained at Lubao for an hour.
 As he sat there, a bus with Americans in it pulled up.
 They had been ordered by the Japanese to take the bus to San Fernando.
 Clinton and Lt.
 Colonel Ernest Miller got on the bus and road it to San Fernando.
-Once there, they were put in a barbed wire enclosure and made to sit in rows.
+Once there, they were put in a barbed-wire enclosure and made to sit in rows.
 The compound was filled with human filth and the dead.

 The POWs were packed into four-wheeled wooden boxcars used to haul sugarcane.
 Each boxcar could hold eight horses or forty men.
 The Japanese 100 POWs into each car.
 Those who died remained standing until the living left the cars at Capas.
 From this barrio, the POWs walked the last ten miles to Camp O’Donnell an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added by the POWs who found the pipe for it and dug the trench.
 The Japanese once again shut off the water when they wanted to bathe, but unlike the first faucet, the POWs had the ability to turn on the water without the Japanese knowing it.

 There was no water for washing clothes so the POWs would throw out their clothing when it had been soiled.
-In addition, water for cooking had to be carried three miles from a river to the camp and mess kits could not be washed.
+In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 The slit trenches in the camp were inadequate and were soon overflowing since most of the POWs had dysentery.
 The result was that flies were everywhere in the camp including the POW kitchens and in the food.

 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
 Yohio Tsuneyoshi, asking for medical supplies, he was told never to write another letter.
 When the ranking American officer asked for medicine, additional food, and materials to repair the roofs of the huts, he was beaten with a broadsword.

 The Archbishop of Manila sent a truckload of medical supplies to the camp, the Japanese commandant refused to allow the truck into the camp.
-When the Philippine Red Cross sent medical supplies the camp the Japanese took 95% of the supplies for their own use.
+When the Philippine Red Cross sent medical supplies to the camp the Japanese took 95% of the supplies for their own use.

-The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
+The POWs in the camp hospital lay on the floor elbow to elbow and only one medic -of the six medics assigned to care for 50 sick POWs – was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the dead were moved to one area, and the ground was scraped and lime was spread over it.
 The bodies of the dead were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 It usually took two or three days to bury the dead and at one point there were 80 bodies under the hospital.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day and POWs tried to get out of the camp by going out on work details.

-A work detail was created – under the command of Col. Ted Wickord of the 192nd Tank Battalion – to rebuild the bridges that had been destroyed during the withdrawal into Bataan.
+A work detail was created – under the command of Lt.
+Col. Ted Wickord of the 192nd Tank Battalion – to rebuild the bridges that had been destroyed during the withdrawal into Bataan.
 Clinton was selected as one of the officers that went out on the detail.
 With him, was Capt.
 Arthur Root of the 194th.

 In the camp, the Japanese instituted the “Blood Brother” rule.
 If one man escaped the other nine men in his group would be executed.
 POWs caught trying to escape were beaten.
 Those who did escape and were caught were tortured before being executed.
 It is not known if any POW successfully escaped from the camp.